PhilPalmer/lbf-hack-tutorial/README.md

 ![lbf_banner](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/lbf_banner.png)

-Intro to:
+In this tutorial you will learn:
-- [Nextflow](https://www.nextflow.io/) - framework for building paralleisable & scalable computational pipelines
+- [Nextflow](https://www.nextflow.io/) - how to build paralleisable & scalable computational pipelines
-- [Docker](https://www.docker.com/) - tool to create, deploy, and run applications by using containers which bundle dependencies
+- [Docker](https://www.docker.com/) - how to build & run containers to bundle dependencies
-- [FlowCraft](https://flowcraft.readthedocs.io/en/latest/) - modular, extensible and flexible tool to build, monitor and report nextflow pipelines
+- [FlowCraft](https://flowcraft.readthedocs.io/en/latest/) - how to build & use modular, extensible and flexible components for nextflow pipelines
-- [Deploit](https://lifebit.ai/deploit) - cloud based platform to run Nextflow data analyses & data management
+- [Deploit](https://lifebit.ai/deploit) - how to scale your analyses over the cloud

 ## Prerequisites
 The following are required for the hackathon: